taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

  * [chrome-ext-translate-to-hiragana-with-chatgpt](https://github.com/franzwong/chrome-ext-translate-to-hiragana-with-chatgpt) - This Chrome extension can translate selected Japanese text to Hiragana by using ChatGPT.
  * [azure-search-openai-demo](https://github.com/nohanaga/azure-search-openai-demo) - This sample shows some approaches to creating ChatGPT-like experiences for unique data using Retrieval Augmented Generation patterns.
  * [chatvrm](https://github.com/pixiv/chatvrm) - ChatVRM is a demo application that allows you to easily chat with 3D characters in a browser.
+ * [sftly-replace](https://github.com/kmizu/sftly-replace) - A Chrome extention to replace the selected text softly

 |Name|downloads/week|total downloads|stars|